ACCEPTING NEW CLIENTS | LOUISVILLE, KY, IN & SC

 Work Stress & Burnout

-Holistic therapy by a licensed therapist for helping professionals and caregivers who are experiencing stress, compassion fatigue, vicarious trauma, and burnout.
-Let’s create space focused on caring for you, so you can continue caring for others.
+For helping professionals and caregivers experiencing exhaustion, compassion fatigue, and overwhelm.
+Let's make space for you, so you can keep showing up for others.

 -